bcbio/bcbio-nextgen/README.md

 ### Sequencing machines

-The backend has been developed using Illumina GAII and HiSeq sequencing machines.
-It is designed to be general and support other platforms, and we welcome feedback from researchers with different machines at their institutions.
+The sequencer automation has been fully tested using Illumina GAII and HiSeq sequencing machines.
+The framework is general and supports other platforms; we welcome feedback from researchers with different machines at their institutions.

 Illumina machines produce run directories that include the date, machine identifier, and flowcell ID:

     110216_HWI-EAS264_00035_FC638NPAAXX

-The data and flowcell ID will be parsed from the directory named used as a shortened reference name that includes an easier to remember date and the unique flowcell ID for traceability.
+A shortened name, with just date and flowcell ID, is used to uniquely identify each flowcell during processing.

 ### Development environment